 How to Sign Up with E*Trade

-In order to establish a brokerage account with E*Trade (and actually begin trading), there is a $500 account minimum.
-If you want to open an IRA instead, there is no minimum starting account balance required.
+There is no minimum to establish a brokerage account with E*Trade (and actually begin trading).
+If you want to open an IRA instead, there is also no minimum starting account balance required.

 E*Trade accounts have no basic management fees.
 There isn’t an annual charge, and you won’t be fined if your account is inactive for a period of time.
 However, if you decide to transfer your assets out of your E*Trade account, there are fees involved.
 You’ll pay $25 for a partial transfer and $75 for a full transfer of the total balance.

 Want more guidance?
-You can look into E*Trade’s robo advisor, called E*Trade Adaptive Portfolio.
-This service does require a $10,000 minimum investment and has an annual fee, but might be worthwhile if you determine that a robo advisor is right for you.
+You can look into E*Trade’s robo advisor portfolios.
+This cheapest option does require a $500 minimum investment and has an annual fee, but might be worthwhile if you determine that a robo advisor is right for you.

 E*Trade Costs and Fees